 Avoid having an affair, leaving a long-term relationship, getting a new job, moving to a new city, excessive buying, or any other action and impulse that you have that’s in response to the need to DO something or feel differently.

 Why do we need to avoid taking action right away?

 When we get this inner sense that something is missing in our life, we often lack clarity about what that something is.
 So, we often find ourselves changing things without really knowing what this inner longing is all about.

-We think that by changing the outer circumstances of our lives, that we’ll feel better.
-But, what often happens is that the same feelings and situations seem to arise in the new relationship, job or place we’re living.
+We think that by changing the outer circumstances of our lives, we’ll feel better.
+But, what often happens is that the same feelings and situations seem to arise in the new relationship, job, or place we’re living.

 We need to change the stuff inside us first.

 By focusing inside ourselves we’re able to create meaning around our life situation and can then make decisions that are in alignment with our deeper truths.

 In the end, we may decide to leave the relationship or change the outer circumstances but we’ll be doing it in support of our future best self and not as a reaction to the present moment.